Second Thoughts (1983 film): Production

-Filming started late 1981 and was completed by February 1982.
-Much of the film was shot in Santa Fe.
+Filming started in September 1981 and was completed by February 1982.
+Much of the film was shot in Santa Fe where the script had been written.
+Finance came from Britain's EMI Films, then under the management of Barry Spikings.

-Lucie Arnaz chose to do this film over Poltergeist which she had also been offered because she believed it gave her a better acting opportunity.
+Lucie Arnaz chose to do this film over Poltergeist, which she had also been offered, because she believed it gave her a better acting opportunity.

 Reception

 The Los Angeles Times said the film "doesn't warrant a second thought".